pmbanugo/heroku-review-app-actions/README.md

 ## How To Use

-Here's an example workflow that uses this action:
+Here's an example workflow that uses this action.
+This example workflow runs when you open (reopen), close, or push a new commit to your PR branch.

+This action delete review apps when the associating PR is closed.

 ```yaml
 on: